コンテンツにスキップ

 "access"

-▶︎Get off at Enoshima Electric Railway's Wadazuka Station.
+▶︎Get off at Enoshima Electric Railway "Wadazuka" station.
 About 3 minutes walk

-Approximately 10 minutes walk from the west exit ticket gate of Kamakura Station on the JR Yokosuka Line
+About 10 minutes walk from the west exit ticket gate of JR Yokosuka Line "Kamakura" Station

 Saturday, March 27, 2021 - Sunday, April 25, 2021 Gallery Pictor